 Johns didn't stop there, embarking on a Green Lantern run that continues today into The New 52.
 The writer added elements like the emotional spectrum, which introduced Red Lanterns, Larfleeze, the Indigo Tribe and much more to the DCU.
 The Green Lantern "line" now supports four books, which are often some of the most popular at the publisher, and Johns rose to the position of chief creative officer of DC Entertainment.
 And no matter what you thought of the final product, the success of Rebirth helped get the Green Lantern movie made, no small feat in and of itself.

-Several years later, Johns and Van Sciver reunited to give Barry Allen a similar treatment in Flash: Rebirth, and the character ended up at the center of this summer's Flashpoint event.
+Several years later, Johns and Van Sciver reunited to give Barry Allen a similar treatment in Flash: Rebirth - a tradition Johns later carried on with the entire DC Universe, using the "Rebirth" title for the company's latest relaunch.

 MORRISON GATHERS THE BIG 711 of 12The year was 1997 and the comic book industry still hadn't stopped the bleeding from the speculator crash of the early 90's.
 In fact, '97 was the low-point for Marvel and for the industry, with the industry giant declaring Chapter 11 bankruptcy protection in late December 1996.